Legends of Kruger: Lukimbi (DUR-MPU)

 Overnight at the Lukimbi Safari Lodge

-7:00am Check out and depart for the Kruger Mpumalanga International Airport
+5:30am Check out and depart for the Kruger Mpumalanga International Airport (breakfast packs to be provided by the lodge)

 11:05am Arrive at OR Tambo Airport in Johannesburg and connect to your flight to Durban